longhorn/release/README.md

 ### Regular release

-Run workflow `Relesae` by providing the following parameters.
+Run the `Release` workflow by providing the following parameters.

 | Parameter                         | Example                           |
 | --------------------------------- | --------------------------------- |